Đỗ Thị Hải Yến: Career

 In 2008, Hai Yen was the leading actress in the film Adrift (Chơi vơi), a co-production between Vietnam and France, directed by Bùi Thạc Chuyên.
 In September 2009, the film was released at the 66th Venice International Film Festival, where it won FIPRESCI award.
 The film subsequently premiered at the 2009 Toronto International Film Festival, 53rd BFI London Film Festival, 2009 Vancouver International Film Festival, 2009 Cinemanila International Film Festival, 2010 Fribourg International Film Festival, 2010 Melbourne International Film Festival and 2010 International Film Festival Rotterdam.
 For her admirable performance in this film, she received Best Actress nomination at the 2009 Golden Kite Awards.

 In 2010, Hai Yen starred in film The Floating Lives (Cánh đồng bất tận), directed by Nguyen Phan Quang Binh.
 The film was based on Nguyen Ngoc Tu's best selling short story "Boundless Rice Field", winner of the best short story prize from the Vietnam Writer's Association in 2007 and the Asean Literature Award recently.
 The film was premiered in the 15th Busan International Film Festival in the New Currents category.
 The film won the Silver Lotus Prize at the Vietnam Cinema Association's Golden Kite Awards and earned her the Best Actress award at the Viet Film Fest in 2010.

 In 2015, Hai Yen starred in the film Big Father, Small Father and Other Stories (Cha và con và...) directed by Phan Dang Di, which became the first film by a Vietnamese director to enter the main competition section for the Golden Bear at the Berlin International Film Festival.
 Thus, she became the first and only Vietnamese actress to star in films competing at all three of the world's most prestigious film festivals, including The Vertical Ray of the Sun (Cannes), Adrift (Venezia) and Big Father, Small Father and Other Stories (Berlin).

 Endorsements and fashion

 Hai Yen is a brand ambassador in Vietnam for several brands including Motorola V8Luxury and Escada.
-She also became a guest at many events of luxury brands such as Louis Vuitton, Chopard hay Dior.
+She also became a guest at many events of luxury brands such as Louis Vuitton, Chopard and Dior.
 In August 2024, she was selected to become the ambassador in Vietnam for the Menard Embellir product line from Japanese luxury skincare brand Menard.